IBMDeveloperBNL/quicklab-wa/README.md

 14. Click `Add slot`, and add a condition and prompt for `@sys-number`: "How many cups of $drink would you like?"
 (Note: the syntax `$variable` is short hand for accessing Context variables.
 Context variables allow you to pass information between your application and Conversation).
 15. Add in the response, "Ok, I have $number $drink coming right up!".

-Finished dialog tree with `Order Drink` open:
+Below an example of the finished dialog tree with the `Order Drink` node open:

 ![finished dialog](./pictures/finished-dialog.png)